nat-n/poethepoet/README.rst

 - **Composite tasks** are defined as a sequence of other tasks as an array.

-  By default the contents of the array are interpreted as references to other tasks (actually a ref task type), though this behaviour can be altered by setting the global `default_array_item_task_type` option to the name of another task type such as _cmd_, or by setting the `default_item_type` option locally on the sequence task.
+  By default the contents of the array are interpreted as references to other tasks (actually a ref task type), though this behaviour can be altered by setting the global :toml:`default_array_item_task_type` option to the name of another task type such as _cmd_, or by setting the :toml:`default_item_type` option locally on the sequence task.

   **An example task with references**